foreignsasquatch/raylib-hx/README.md

 # Installation

 1. Clone this repository.
-2. Create a folder called "lib".
+2. Create a folder called "lib" in the root directory.
 3. Rename the "raylib-3.7.0" folder to just "raylib".
 4. Insert the "raylib" folder into the "lib" folder.
-Then path should be like this: `lib -> raylib -> src`
+Then path should be like this: `lib/raylib/src`
 5. To compile for Windows, run hxBuild.bat

 # Example